| parrotcode: Parrot abstract syntax tree | |

 we tend to use accessor methods for accessing the node's attributes instead of accessing the hash directly.

-Every PAST node inherits name
+Every PAST node inherits name,

-and pos
+and pos attributes from PCT::Node.

-attribute is the node's name,
+The name attribute is the node's name,

 if any,